Sign up to our services

 Sign up and read previous editions at

 Reviewing a Journal Manuscript – It’s a privilege!

-Many of you have or may soon be invited to review a submitted manuscript for a peer reviewed journal.
-This is a honour.
+Many of you have been, or may soon be invited to review a submitted manuscript for a peer reviewed journal.
+This is an honour.
 If you receive an invitation to review someone’s work, we encourage you to take this opportunity!

 Here is why:

-- You get to notice the unpublished ideas of authors, techniques and new insights in the topic area
+- You get an inside look at the unpublished ideas of authors, techniques and new insights in the topic area,

-Here are two links to articles that provides a step by step guide to critiquing research.
+Here are two links to articles that provide a step by step guide to critiquing research.
 The first focuses on quantitative research, and Part 2 deals with qualitative research.